AndyB-WHG/sim-setup-world/README.md

 Quick Search function to enable users to filter setups by Sim, Car and Track  | 5| 5 Responsive design | 5 | 5
 Simple 'submit setup' process for experienced racers | 5 | 5
-Tutorial Section for users looking to learn how to setup a car | 4 | 3 Rating feature to enable users to rate each other's setups | 3 | 3
+Tutorial Section for users looking to learn how to set up a car | 4 | 3 Rating feature to enable users to rate each other's setups | 3 | 3